slamice/wri/Other stories/Friends.md

 The Italian Chinese restaurant was at the ground floor of the Waldorf.
 They served tiny portions of food cut into various shapes and probably placed on the plates with tweezers.
 To me, honestly, the food was all tasteless.
 It didn't taste bad, it just didn't taste.
 My senses only took in the moment and mixed it roughly with my memories, then slowly folded them on top of eachother.

-Her face in the candlelight flitted in and out.
+Shadows on her face flitted in and out by the candlelight.

-"How is your wife?"
+"How is your wife?
+When did you get marri~ed?!"

-We took a small detour from the hotel, and headed left on to 40th
+"4 years ago."